Open-Store-Foundation/docs/src/docs/ownership-verification.md

 ## Proofs and APK validation

-- During Artifact Validation, the validator extracts the public key from the APK and verifies each ProofOfCertificateOwnership signature against the message 'APP_ADDRESS::SHA256_CERT_FINGERPRINT'.
+- Proof Validation: The daemon and clients verify each ProofOfCertificateOwnership signature against the message 'caip2ChainId::appAddress::sha256CertificateFingerprint' using the public key contained in the provided X509 certificate.
-- The oracle step verifies the website’s assetlinks entry matches the on‑chain packageName and certificate fingerprints; signature authenticity is enforced during artifact validation.
+- The oracle step verifies the website’s assetlinks entry matches the on‑chain packageName and certificate fingerprints; signature authenticity is enforced during proof validation and by clients before install.

 - On every install or update, the client re‑checks all proofs and certificate fingerprints locally.
 If any check fails, installation is blocked.
-- On‑chain validation mainly provides observability and protects the catalog from showing incorrect builds.
-The client’s local checks remain the final gate before installation.